richrace/github-merge-queue-chrome-extension/privacy_policy.md

 periodically for any changes.

 By using my Google Chrome Extensions, you signify your consent and agreement to the terms of this Privacy Policy.
-If you do not agree with this Privacy Policy, please refrain from using my Google Chrome Extensions.
+If you I disagree with this Privacy Policy, so please refrain from using my Google Chrome Extensions.

 ## Feedback

-If you have questions or concerns about this Privacy Policy, you can contact me by [via GitHub issues](https://github.com/richrace/github-merge-queue-chrome-extension/issues).
+If you have questions or concerns about this Privacy Policy, please don't hesitate to contact me [via GitHub issues](https://github.com/richrace/github-merge-queue-chrome-extension/issues).